gguatit/kalpha-chat-app-template/README.md

 ### Modifying the System Prompt

 The default system prompt can be changed by updating the `SYSTEM_PROMPT` constant in `src/index.ts`.
+By default, this template now enforces a Korean-only assistant that performs grammar and proper-noun verification.
+If you modify this behavior, make sure to keep the verification and language constraints if required by your use case.

 ### Styling